hwangsab/EE-399-HW2/README.md

 * `scipy` for curve fitting

 #### Problem (a): Computing Correlation Matrix using Dot Product
-In this problem, a 100 x 100 correlation matrix $C$ is computed by computing the dot product (correlation) between the first 100 images in the matrix $X$. $X$ is an array consisting of 165 grayscale images of human faces from the Yale Face Database.
+In this problem, a 100x100 correlation matrix $C$ is computed by computing the dot product (correlation) between the first 100 images in the matrix $X$. $X$ is an array consisting of 165 grayscale images of human faces from the Yale Face Database.
 These images have been preprocessed and flattened to 1024-dimensional feature vectors.

-First, the scipy library is used to load the yalefaces.mat file which contains the matrix $X$.
+First, the `scipy` library is used to load the yalefaces.mat file which contains the matrix $X$.
 The first 100 images of $X$ are selected by slicing the matrix.
 The numpy function `np.matmul()` is used to compute the dot product between the image vectors.
-This returns the correlation between each pair of images in a 100 x 100 symmetric matrix $C$.
+This returns the correlation between each pair of images in a 100x100 symmetric matrix $C$.
 The plot of the correlation matrix is shown using the pcolor function of the matplotlib library.
 The color of each element of the plot represents the strength of correlation between the corresponding images.